Fat Tau Chau

-Fat Tau Chau Village (佛頭洲村) aka.
-Fu Tau Chau (斧頭洲) is a village in the Hang Hau area of Sai Kung District, New Territories, Hong Kong.
+Fat Tau Chau Village (佛頭洲村) Fu Tau Chau (斧頭洲) is a village in the Hang Hau area of Sai Kung District, New Territories, Hong Kong.

 Recognised status

 Fat Tau Chau is a recognised village under the New Territories Small House Policy.

 History

 The current Fat Tau Chau Village is a resite village that was relocated together with the nearby Tin Ha Wan Village in the early 1990s.
 The historical location was on Fat Tong Chau.